 With regard to King County Metro, Councilmember Robertson explained that just like every government entity, they are suffering from the economic downturn triggered by Covid-19.
 They had originally planned to have a levy on the August ballot for additional transit funding, but that has been pulled back.
 Ridership during the pandemic has fallen off dramatically and instead of looking to spend money on more projects, the organization will actually be cutting some projects, including the K line between Bellevue and Kirkland which will be pushed out to an unknown date.
 Additional transit cuts across the board are under consideration.
-King County Metro has three guidelines are supposed to be what addresses any cuts.
+King County Metro has three guiding policy documents, including the service guidelines and the strategic plan.
+The service guidelines are supposed to be what addresses any cuts.
 They talk about route productivity, connecting jobs and regional centers among other things.
 Metro is still relying on those policies in part but has largely switched to using something called the mobility framework which is primarily based on social equity.
 The routes that will be kept based on the mobility framework tend to be the ones that offer all-day service in underserved communities, even though those are not the most productive routes.
 The K line was cut in favor of a South County line that addresses the equity framework guidelines.